SerhanTelatar/Serhan-Telatar/README.md

 I'm Serhan from Turkey, and I do content on server-side and Development.
 I really enjoy learning languages, frameworks and libraries like Javascript, Node JS(Express) and Flutter(Dart language).

-Skills: Node JS / MongoDB / JS / Flutter / Python
+Skills: Node JS / MongoDB / JS / C++